als244/gpu_server_monitoring/README.md

 #### *Rare Exception that would cause GPU Job Overhead*
-Assume an environment where the monitoring program is running on a node where CPU cores are utilized (with no blocking) **and** the GPU kernels dispatched are small (preventing the host thread from running-ahead).
+Assume an environment where the monitoring program is running on a node where ***all*** CPU cores are utilized (with no blocking) **and** the GPU kernels dispatched are small (preventing the host thread from running-ahead).
 In this case the host-thread dispatching GPU kernels will be switched-out in order for the monitoring program thread to run, but had the switch not occurred more work would have been submitted and processed without the switch.

 However, this scenario is likely to never occur.
 If all CPU cores are being utilized => heavy job => large GPU kernels => more run-ahead for job's host-thread which is dispatching work => disptaching-thread being switched out will not impact performance because there is enough work to be done without any more work being submitted.
 Then the monitoring program will occupy the CPU for a short duration, collect data, and the job's host-thread will continue submitting work and running ahead.
 During a sample buffer bump the monitoring program will occupy a core for longer, but this is configurable.